maxloosmu/MaxVault/Unemployment, Underemployment, and All the Wrong Jobs.md

-self improvement, business, life lessons, employment, careers
-#jobs
 #career
 #work
 #self-discovery

-Unemployment, Underemployment, and All the Wrong Jobs
+## Unemployment, Underemployment, and All the Wrong Jobs

 For this post, I have to dig into my past.
 I’m hopeful that my shared experiences will provide some insight into the requirements of the jobs I’ve tried, benefiting career newbies or career changers.